English Chess Federation Child Protection Policy Statement

 Protection of Freedoms Act 2012

-Relevant government guidance on safeguarding children including: Working Together to Safeguard Children (2015).
+Relevant government guidance on safeguarding children including: Working Together to Safeguard Children (2018 and 2019).

-The policy will be reviewed annually, or in the following circumstances:
+The policy will be reviewed annually by the lead safeguarding officer and reported to the ECF Board or in the following circumstances:

 - changes in legislation and/or government guidance